EaDo/Stadium station

 EaDo/Stadium is a light rail station in Houston, Texas on the METRORail system.
 It is served by the Green and Purple lines.
-The station is named for the East Downtown Houston (EaDo) neighborhood as well as PNC Stadium, which the station serves.
-PNC Stadium is home to the Houston Dynamo of Major League Soccer and Houston Dash of the National Women's Soccer League.
+The station is named for the East Downtown Houston (EaDo) neighborhood as well as Shell Energy Stadium, which the station serves.
+Shell Energy Stadium is home to the Houston Dynamo of Major League Soccer and Houston Dash of the National Women's Soccer League.

 EaDo/Stadium station opened on May 23, 2015, as part of the first phase of the Green Line.